nrw-digital/week-notes/en/updates/_posts/2024-11-22-week-notes.md

 **Myth 5: The digital team isn't aware of some of the problems with the site**

-Many content and accessibility audits, testing, research, feedback and discovery sessions in, and we can say with confidence that we’re aware of many the website issues for users.
-What we would say is: fixing this is never as straightforward is it appears and it takes a lot longer to fix than it does to publish something that doesn’t work.
-Years of ‘just put it on the website’ do catch up with you.
+Many content and accessibility audits, testing, research, feedback and discovery sessions in, we have an excellent understanding of the website issues for users.
+Fixing this is never as straightforward is it appears and it takes a lot longer to fix than it does to publish something that doesn’t work.

 ## Working in the open